University of Cincinnati Mountaineering Club Home Page .

 3.1) There shall be three (3) classes of members: voting, non-voting, and honorary.

-3.2) Voting membership shall be open to any dues-paying full/part-time undergraduate or graduate student, enrolled in any of the colleges, schools or divisions of the University at the time of applying for membership.
+3.2) Voting membership shall be open to any full/part-time undergraduate or graduate student, enrolled in any of the colleges, schools or divisions of the University at the time of applying for membership.

 3.3) Non-voting membership shall be open to any student and any member of the University faculty, community or administrative staff.